openpublishoperation/devops-learn-pr/docs/git/limited-refs.md

 ### Favorite branches
 And we know that no matter how much flexibility we provide in the configuration of important branches, we can never fine tune it perfectly for each individual person.
-Therefore in the VSTS web UI (or via REST APIs) you can also mark any branch or branch “folder” as a favorite, and all of your favorite branches are also included in the responses to your info/refs requests.
+Therefore in the Azure DevOps web UI (or via REST APIs) you can also mark any branch or branch “folder” as a favorite, and all of your favorite branches are also included in the responses to your info/refs requests.